CeliaPires/Shopping-Trends/README.md

 **Emma Lamont** for her patience and support throughout the course and during the capstone project.

-**Vasi** for deputising for Emmma and helping me with my queries/issues with the sharing of the PBI desktop dashboard.
+**Vasi** for deputising for Emma and helping me with my queries/issues with the sharing of the PBI desktop dashboard.